zhang-chenfeng/Codes/cpt/Hit_The_FrogsV1/README.txt

 - Use the arrow keys to move and the up arrow to jump
 - Use the spacebar to use the hammer
-- Now get out there and kill some frogs

 I better get 100 for this